Social

 'Underdevelopment is a consequence of the way in which the world economy works'

-- In a globalised world, countries are interconnected through trade - some are winners and some losers
+- In a globalised world, countries are interconnected through trade - some are winners and some losers- countries become wealthy by exploiting the poorest nations through unfair trade

 - Latin America's underdevelopment is due to its involvement in capitalist trade